linuxdeepin/deepin-manual/manual-assets/professional/deepin-movie/en_US/index.md

 1. Right-click on the Movie interface.
 2. Select **Play Mode** and you can:
- - Select **Order Play** and the  films in the playlist will be played orderly until the last one.
+ - Select **Order Play** and the films in the playlist will be played in order until the last one.
  - Select **Shuffle Play** and films in the playlist will be played randomly.
 Loop shuffle play mode will continue after playing all the files in the playlist.
  - Select **Single Play** and the player will stop after playing the current film.
  - Select **Single Loop** and the film will be played over and over again.
- - Select **List Loop** and the whole playlist will be played over and over again.
+ - Select **List Loop** and the whole playlist will be played over and over again in the current order.

 ![0|play_mode](jpg/play_mode.png)

 ### Adjust Frame
 1. Right-click on the Movie interface.
 2. Select **Frame** and you can:
- - Adjust the film aspect ratio between 4:3, 16:9, 16:10, 1.85:1 and 2.35:1.
+ - Adjust the film aspect ratio between 4:3, 16:9, 16:10, 1.85:1, and 2.35:1.
  - Rotate the film frame clockwise or counterclockwise.
  - Jump to previous frame or next frame.